Ganiramadhan/todolist-app/README.md

-Simple todo application that allows users to add, delete, and manage their list of tasks.
-The application is built using React and features responsive design, modern gradients, and integration wit…
+Description: This repository contains code for a simple todo application that allows users to add, delete, and manage their list of tasks.
+The application is built using React and features responsive design, modern gradients, and integration with SweetAlert2 for user action confirmation.

 ==== STEP TO RUN CLIENT ======
 - cd client